 To get paid, you must first be useful.
-Learning a new skill is step #1 for anyone who wants to become a freelancer.
-You don’t need to spend thousands on a college education.
-Anyone can learn a new skill from the comfort of home.
-Read ahead and I’ll show you how to learn a new skill (without stressing yourself out).
+Learning a new skill is step #1 when you want to be a freelancer.
+You don’t have to spend thousands of dollars on a college education.
+It’s easy to teach yourself a new skill from the comfort of home.
+Below, I’ll reveal how to learn a new skill (without stressing yourself out).

 Know your why.